rackerlabs/recap/README.md

 - The plugins are expected to follow some of the practices followed in `recap`.
 Please refer to [CONTRIBUTING.md](https://github.com/rackerlabs/recap/blob/master/CONTRIBUTING.md)

+- A template of a plugin is provided in `doc/plugin_template`

 ## Changelog & Contributions

 Information about changes and contributors is documented in the [CHANGELOG.md](https://github.com/rackerlabs/recap/blob/master/CHANGELOG.md)